Value-added tax (VAT)

 VAT declaration and payment/return of VAT

-VAT returns must be submitted quarterly, and the payment of VAT must be made by the tenth day of the second month that follows the month in which the VAT period ends.
+VAT returns must be electronically submitted on a quarterly basis, and the payment of VAT must be made by the tenth day of the second month that follows the month in which the VAT period ends.

 VAT-registered persons have the right to request for a different filing period.
-Approval of the VAT authorities is required.
-The VAT Commissioner also has the right to request for a taxable person to file one's VAT returns for a different period.
+The approval of the Commissioner of Taxation is required.
+The Commissioner of Taxation also has the right to request for a taxable person to file their VAT returns for a different period.

 Where, in a quarter, input VAT is higher than output VAT, the difference is refunded (subject to certain conditions) or is transferred for set-off against the VAT payable of the next VAT returns.